-If you’re planning your first visit to Walla Walla wine country take our advice and approach it as you would the wines themselves: with a tasting.
+If you’re planning your first visit to Walla Walla wine country take our advice and approach it as you would the wines themselves: with a Walla Walla wine tasting.

-Although the city of Walla Walla has a delicious small town feel, the wineries are quite spread out and individual.
-Each has it’s own special charms deserving of your undivided attention.
+Although the city of Walla Walla has a delicious small-town feel, the wineries are quite spread out and individual.
+Each has its own special charms deserving of your undivided attention.
 In order to fully appreciate all that this scenic area has to offer, take your time and savor the experience rather than rush through in an attempt to squeeze in as many wineries as possible.
-Yes this will mean that you may only visit a very small portion of the more than 100 wineries, but don’t worry you will be back.
+Yes, this will mean that you may only visit a very small portion of the more than 120 wineries, but don’t worry you will be back.

 As many before you can attest to it is hard to resist Walla Walla’s charms and she will surely leave you madly in love and wanting more.